HTW-MMP/IoT_Json/README.md

 # JSON: Reading and Writing Data on Intel Edison
-A simple counter that is incremented, every time the application is started.
+A simple counter that is incremented every time the application is started.

 ## Installation
 1. Clone/download this repository